Supermagnum/SuperKoch/README.md

 That continues until the user has gotten 90 % correct of a number of groups, then a new letter is introduced ( for example X ), it is sent for 30 seconds while the character is displayed.
 Then the lesson continues using the new character until 90% of groups is correct, a new character or prosign is introduced and the lessons continues until all characters are learned.

+It should be possible to add Farnsworth timing to add "space" between the signs.

 It may also be possible to display the character K and send the character in morse 5 times, or display only the character and wait for 4~10 around seconds for the correct answer.

 It should also display statistics of a users progress and time used,and what characters the user needs to focus on if the user is struggling with those when the entire alphabet is learned.